what-s-new-technology/wnt-projects/README.md

 # wnt-projects
-Here wnt project in the project we are use html, php, javascript and more language.
+Here wnt projects in the projects we are use .html, .php, .js and more languages.